Two Holidays, One Dessert

 Pi(e) day, March 14, and St Patrick’s Day, March 17, are just too close together to ignore.
 We got to wondering what recipe we could share that honors both the pie theme of Pi Day and the Irish theme of St. Patrick’s Day.
 Neither Lori nor I had an Irish-themed pie in our recipe arsenal, so what is a cook to do?
-Turn to Google!
+We turned to Google and decided on a vegan chocolate cream pie.

 One Google search led to another, then another, and soon we knew our mission: Vegan Irish Whiskey Chocolate Cream Pie!
 We love Baileys Irish Cream!
 Or at least we did.
 But could we make a vegan version?
 And how could it become the basis for a custard pie filling?
 I was willing to take on the task to veganify a custard pie filling with plant-based gelatins or corn starch and Lori had the perfect pie crust recipe thanks to her mom.